cginternals/glbinding/README.md

+### Examples

+#### callbacks

+ToDo - shows extended use of callbacks by logging every function call

+#### comparison

+ToDo - glew comparison example, shows that there is no measurable overhead involved in using glbinding

+#### functions

+ToDo - lists functions sorted by extensions and shows supported gl versions (similar to gl extensions viewer)

+#### meta

+ToDo - shows all available meta information (depends on options)

+#### cubescape

+ToDo - little example showing basic rendering

+#### qt-cubescape

+ToDo - same example, but embeded into a qt-window

 ### Project health

 <a href="https://scan.coverity.com/projects/2705">
   <img alt="Coverity Scan Build Status"
        src="https://scan.coverity.com/projects/2705/badge.svg"/>
 </a>

 ### Run-time dependencies

 The only run-time dependencies of glbinding are the STL of the used compiler and an OpenGL dynamically linked library, linked with your application.

 ### Compile-time dependencies